TrellixVulnTeam/swahilipython_SCMU/Doc/library/tkinter.tix.rst

    The `InputOnly
    <http://tix.sourceforge.net/dist/current/man/html/TixCmd/tixInputOnly.htm>`_
-   widgets are to accept inputs from the user, which can be done with the ``bind`` command (Unix only).
+   widgets are to accept inputs kutoka the user, which can be done with the ``bind`` command (Unix only).